 How to file a complaint

-If you believe the AIVD has acted unfairly toward you or someone else, then you can file a complaint.
+If you believe the AIVD has acted unfairly toward you or someone else, you have the right to file a complaint.

 Complaints about the AIVD

-The Minister of Internal Affairs is politically responsible for the AIVD and therefore responsible also for handling complaints.
+The Minister of the Interior and Kingdom Relations is politically accountable for the AIVD and therefore responsible for handling complaints.

 It is possible to file a complaint regarding any (putative) action by the AIVD or the omission thereof.
-A complaint may concern any employee of the AIVD, or anyone who operated under the responsibility of the AIVD, for example employees of the police's Regional Intelligence service (RID) or employees of 'special services providers' that handle certain tasks for the AIVD.
+A complaint may concern any employee of the AIVD, or anyone who operated under our responsibility, for example employees of the police's intelligence service (ID) or employees of "special services providers" that handle certain tasks for the AIVD.